| Group | 16 | Melting point | 254 oC, 489.2 oF, 527.15 K |

 Uses

-Polonium is an alpha-emitter, and is used as an alpha-particle source for scientific research in the form of a thin film on a stainless steel disc.
-It is also used as a heat source in space equipment.
-It can be mixed or alloyed with beryllium to provide a source of neutrons.
+Polonium is an alpha-emitter, and is used as an alpha-particle source in the form of a thin film on a stainless steel disc.
+These are used in antistatic devices and for research purposes.

 Biological role